legal resources necessary to hold negligent facilities accountable.

 The most recent inspection report, issued in 2018, resulted in 18 health citations against the facility.
 This is above the average of eight nationally.
 While California nursing homes are generally graded more strictly than those in other states, it is still well above the state average of 12 health citations.

 Many of the incidents described above either caused injury to a senior or had significant potential to do so.
 Had it been your loved one who experienced this, you would likely want the nursing home to face consequences for what they did beyond just receiving a fine from the government.
 This would mean a lawsuit where the nursing home would have to pay compensation.
 The attorneys at the Nursing Home Law Center can help you through that process.
-Call us today at (800) 926-7565 to learn how you can file a lawsuit against a nursing home where your loved one suffered harm due to the errors or omissions of that nursing home.Sources
+Contact us or call us today at (800) 926-7565 to learn how you can file a lawsuit against a nursing home where your loved one suffered harm due to the errors or omissions of that nursing home.Sources

 - State of California - Health and Human Services Agency / Citation Number: 030015116